helidon-io/helidon/docs/mp/restclient/restclient.md

 Once a client interface is annotated, it can be injected into any CDI bean.

-All properties in annotation `RegisterRestClient` can be overridden via configuration as described in [Configuration options][configuration-options]
+All properties in annotation `RegisterRestClient` can be overridden via configuration as described in [Configuration options](#configuration-options)

 ```java [Example]
 public class MyBean {